Yoga Therapy Training Level 3

-Practitioner Level 3 training is the final and most comprehensive phase of the Phoenix Rising Yoga Therapy Practitioner Certification program: a nine-month part-time, distance learning program, plus two two-week intensives at the Phoenix Rising Center.
+Yoga Therapy Training Level 3 is the most comprehensive phase of the Phoenix Rising Yoga Therapy core curriculum: a nine-month part-time, distance learning mentored practicum, plus two seven-day residential intensives (12 days if a student stays for adjunct courses).
 It is designed to give you the professional experience, knowledge, understanding, and confidence needed to establish a career.
 Students have a chance to observe themselves in action and receive detailed supervision.
 This part of the program includes practice sessions and detailed reports, intensive workshops, reading of professional literature relating to yoga and psychotherapy, professional business practices, and essay writing.

-Level 3 begins twice a year, in June and December.
+Level 3 begins three times each year, winter, summer and fall.
 You are eligible to apply for Level 3 if you have successfully completed Level 2 within the last year.
 If you have completed Level 2 more than one year ago, please call and speak to the Level 3 Program Director before applying.

 Orientation Residency Program

 - Orientation to distance learning, the mentoring process, and program materials.